AlbertaBeef/dobble_buddy/README.md

 # Deployment
-The following tutorials target the dobble classifier to the edge on various platforms.
+The following tutorials target the Dobble Buddy to the edge on various platforms.

 ## Run the Dobble Challenge on MaaXBoard
 Deploying the Dobble Buddy on the edge with the MaaXBoard.